ChalaniDissanayaka/PetStoreAPI/README.md

 SQLAlchemy usage in the Pet Store REST API simplifies the interaction with the database by providing a high-level, Pythonic interface for managing database records.
 It offers robust features for ORM, query construction and session management.
 It makes a great choice for building scalable and maintainable web based applications.

-## R6: Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.
+## R6: Design an entity relationship diagram (ERD) for Pet Store REST API app database, and explain how the relations between the diagrammed models will aid the database design.

 ### Database design BEFORE coding started - The project planning phase.